Assault and Aggravated Assault Laws in Arkansas

 Arkansas divides assault into different categories depending on the accused's intent, whether the accused used a weapon, and the seriousness of the created risks.
 A person convicted of assault faces anywhere from a short jail sentence to a lengthy prison sentence.

-Assault in the Third Degree: Crime and Penalties
+Penalties for Assault in the Third Degree

 Third-degree assault occurs when an offender purposely causes another person to fear imminent physical injury.
 This Class C misdemeanor subjects a defendant to up to 30 days in jail and a $500 fine.

-Assault in the Second Degree: Crime and Penalties
+Penalties for Assault in the Second Degree

 A defendant is guilty of second-degree assault when they recklessly engage in conduct that creates a substantial risk of physical injury to another person.
 An offender guilty of this Class B misdemeanor faces up to 90 days in jail and a $1,000 fine.

-Assault in the First Degree: Crime and Penalties
+Penalties for Assault in the First Degree

 A person commits assault in the first degree they do one of the following acts: